gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 Run these commands[^1] to create a Hugo site with the [Ananke] theme.
 The next section provides an explanation of each command.

-[^1]: If you are a Windows user, you must run these commands with [PowerShell].
+[^1]: If you are a Windows user, and prefer not to use Git, you must run these commands with [PowerShell].
 You cannot use Windows Powershell, which is a different application, or the Command Prompt.

 ```text
 hugo new site quickstart